descope/descope-js/packages/web-js-sdk/README.md

 sdk.onUserChange((newUser, oldUser) => {
   // handle user change...
 });

+// For a case that the browser has a valid refresh token on storage/cookie, the user should get a valid session token (e.i. user should be logged-in).
+For that purpose, it is common to call the refresh function after sdk initialization
+// Note that because refresh will return a session token - if autoRefresh is true -
+// The sdk will automatically continue to refresh the token sdk.refresh();

-const userIdentifier = 'identifier';
+// Alternatively -  use the sdk's available authentication methods to authenticate the user const userIdentifier = 'identifier';
-sdk.otp.signIn.email(userIdentifier);
+let res = await sdk.otp.signIn.email(userIdentifier);
+if (!res.ok) {
+  throw Error('Failed to sign in');
+}

+// Get the code from email and const codeFromEmail = '1234';
+res = await sdk.otp.verify.email(userIdentifier, codeFromEmail);
+if (!res.ok) {
+  throw Error('Failed to sign in');
+}

 // Get session token
-// can be used to pass token to server on header const sessionToken = sdk.getSessionToken();
+// Can be used to pass token to server on header const sessionToken = sdk.getSessionToken();
 ```